ChrSchu90/CryptomatorVaultSync/README.md

 > [!NOTE]
 > WebDAV currently starts the Cryptomator WebDAV endpoint but does not perform the local sync yet.
-> Support is planned, but currently exits with an error after the endpoint has been verified.
+> Support is planned, but currently not possible due to an [issue](https://github.com/cryptomator/cli/issues/102).

 | Option   | Meaning                            |
 | -------- | ---------------------------------- |